What to Expect: FAQs for Commerce Employees and Managers

 Q: How does OIG decide what to audit or review?

-A: Each fall, we create and submit an audit plan to the Department outlining the work we hope to accomplish during the next fiscal year.
+A: Each year, we conduct a risk assessment of Department programs.
+Based on each year's risk assessment, we develop an audit plan outlining the work we intend to accomplish during the next fiscal year.
 The plan is modified during the year as necessary to respond to unanticipated requests and issues.
 We may decide to perform an audit based on a number of factors:

 The audit may be required by law.
-For instance, every fall we assess the effectiveness of the Department's IT security controls under the Federal Information Security Management Act of 2002.
+For instance, every year we assess the effectiveness of the Department's information technology (IT) security controls as required by the Federal Information Security Management Act of 2002.

 If an issue or program is of interest to Congress, the Secretary of Commerce, or the current administration, they may ask us to perform an audit.